moonofmylife/EloquentFilter/README.md

 ```

 #### Filtering By Relationships
-In order to filter by a relationship (whether the relation is joined in the query or not) add the relation in the `$relations` array with the name of the relation as referred to on the model as the key and the column names that will be received as input to filter.

-The related model **MUST** have a ModelFilter associated with it.
-We instantiate the related model's filter and use the column values from the `$relations` array to call the associated methods.

-This is helpful when querying multiple columns on a relation's table.
-For a single column using a `$this->whereHas()` method in the model filter works just fine

-##### Example:

-If I have a `User` that `hasMany` `App\Client::class` my model would look like:
+>There are two ways to filter by related models.
+Using the `$relations` array to define the input to be injected into the related Model's filter.
+If the related model doesn't have a model filter of it's own or you just want to define how to filter that relationship locally instead of adding the logic to that Model's filter then use the `related()` method to filter by a related model that doesn't have a ModelFilter.
+You can even combine the 2 and define which input fields in the `$relations` array you want to use that Model's filter for as well as use the `related()` method to define local methods on that same relation.
+Both methods nest the filter constraints into the same `whereHas()` query on that relation.

+For both examples we will use the following models:

+A `App\User` that `hasMany` `App\Client::class`:

 ```php
 class User extends Model